 then C major ascending and descending

-and then repeat with a the II-V-I progression in all the remaining keys...
+Last but not least, repeat with a the II-V-I progression in all the remaining keys.

 Gm7 – C7 – Fmaj7